 - Realizing that the post-hypnotic suggestion used against him revolves around his ring, all Kyle had to do was remove it to undo the hypnosis and start seeing again.

 - Deteriorates Into Gibberish: As Ra's activates his tower, the languages of people around the world descend into gibberish.
 The League escape it thanks to Martian Manhunter's telepathy.

-- Didn't Think This Through: In making contingency plans against the League should they turn rogue, Batman never once factored in the possibility that they could be hacked as a means to take out the League entirely.
-He kept the files on his computers while ignoring the fact that a few villains know his secret identity and have resources to access it.
+- In making contingency plans against the League should they turn rogue, Batman never once factored in the possibility that they could be stolen.
+He kept the files on his computers while ignoring the fact that a few villains know his Secret Identity and have resources to access it.

 - Manipulative Bastard: The Secret Origins prequel issue shows how Batman managed to create weaknesses to take out his team-mates.
 He mostly partnered and buddied with them (by his standards) to get them to let their guard down.
 Mostly learning from Kyle Rayner how important his sense of being an artist was, and how much he would be handicapped by going blind.